 According to the company that makes Appenzeller Alpenbitter, only two people know the secret blend of 42 herbs used in its preparation.
 The beverage was first developed by Emil Ebneter back in 1902.
 At that time, doctors claimed it offered some medical benefits.
-Even today, a description of Appenzeller on Coop’s website claims that “it promotes good digestion, circulation and a general feeling of well-being.”
 I have heard it described as having a medicinal taste, and I somewhat agree.

 Drinking and Cooking with Alpenbitter

 To be honest, I have never tried Jägermeister, but there are comparisons made between this German digestif and Alpenbitter.
 Alpenbitter is also used as a digestif, but one producer told Patrimoine Culinaire Suisse that it’s more commonly consumed as an apéritif in Western or French-speaking Switzerland.
 From my experience, I have never seen, nor have been I offered any kind of Alpenbitter during my nearly four years in Western Switzerland.
 Until this week…

 For me, Appenzeller Alpenbitter has a strong anise scent and taste, mixed with other herbal flavors that I cannot put a name to.
 I had it on the rocks, but would not enjoy drinking it warm and straight.
 The Appenzeller website has several other drink suggestions that look interesting.
-They also have some sweet and savory recipes, including a cake made with 250 ml (about one cup) of this very fragrant liqueur that I may need to try.
+They also have some sweet and savory recipes.

 What’s your opinion of Alpenbitter?
 Do you have a bottle at home?
 If so, how often do you drink it?
 Please leave a comment below or send me an email.
 Many thanks!